Kelvinmti/ApiRestNodeJs/README.md

 # ApiRestNodeJs

-Essa é uma simples API desenvolvida em NodeJs com os principais métodos HTTP usados (POST, GET, PUT e DELETE), além de usar conceitos simples porém importantes como middlewares de escopo local e global.
+This is a simple Node.js API in which was used the main HTTP methods (POST, GET, PUT e DELETE), besides using middlewares of local and global scope.

-O projeto foi criado com o yarn.
+The project was created with Yarn.

-Bibliotecas utilizadas
+Libraries used:
 - express
 - nodemon